 The El Niño effect

 Experts at Colorado State University predicted “slightly below-average activity” for this hurricane season with 11 named storms, four hurricanes and two major hurricanes.

 This forecast was made in early April when a weak to moderate El Niño was forecast to develop during the peak of hurricane season.
 Colorado State will update its seasonal forecast on June 1.

 El Niño is a naturally occurring phenomenon characterized by warmer than normal water in the eastern Pacific equatorial region.
 While El Niño occurs in the Pacific Ocean, it has widespread impact on the global climate.
-One of the elements affected is increased wind shear across the tropical Atlantic, which creates hostile conditions for tropical development.
+One of its effects is increased wind shear across the tropical Atlantic, which creates hostile conditions for tropical storm development.

-Citing the El Niño effect, Colorado State forecasters say there’s a 42% chance of a major hurricane making landfall in the US this season.
+With a lack of El Niño taking shape, Colorado State forecasters say there’s a 62% chance of a major hurricane making landfall in the United States this season.
 The average risk is 52%.

 “The odds of going 11 years without a major hurricane landfall in the US is around 1 in 2,000,” said Phil Klotzbach, a hurricane research scientist at Colorado State University.

 “Roughly 25% of major hurricanes that form in the Atlantic make a US landfall,” he added.
 “We have had 31 major hurricanes since Wilma in 2005.
 The odds of having 31 major hurricanes form in the Atlantic with zero landfalls would be around 1 in 7,500.”